globalbioticinteractions/deadwood2021/_episodes/01-day-one-advanced-assignment.md

 questions:
 - "What is biotic interaction data?"
 - "Why/How do researchers _publish_ interaction data?"
-- "Why/How do researchers _re-use_ existing interaction data?"
+- "Why/How do researchers _reuse_ existing interaction data?"
 objectives:
 - "Explore ways to find existing interaction datasets"
 - "Understand common definitions of biotic interaction data"